llvm/circt/docs/RationaleHW.md

 constructs that work with the inout type.
 These aren't necessary for combinational logic, but are nonetheless pretty useful when generating Verilog.

-_MW: I don't know what you mean by "this allows...".
-This allows the `hw` dialect to have those things?
-Or the `sv` dialect?
-I guess I don't know what you mean by the previous sentence at all._

 ## `hw.module` and `hw.instance`